 5. Post-processing

 The difference between a nice photo and a great one is post-processing.
 There are so many ways to post-process a photo these days.
 Let's face it: it doesn't have to be extreme violent action.
 You can work with filters on Instagram, but it's more fun to play around a bit yourself.
 You can use photoshop's 'auto improve', lightroom or also Apple's Photos app.
 That really saves a lot already.
 After that, it's a matter of finding the right presets.
-What often helps is a little tinkering with saturation, contrast, exposure and you will probably have a nice result quickly.
+What often helps is tinkering with saturation, contrast and exposure and you will soon have a better result.

 6. BONUSTIP

-If you ever think, "what is that term RAW for anyway?" then you should remember this tip.
-In RAW format, much more information and colour information of a photo is stored than in JPEG format.
-The advantage?
+If you ever think, "what is that term RAW for anyway?" then you should take a moment to remember this tip.
+In RAW format stores much more information and colour information from a photo than in JPEG format.
+Benefit?
 Photos with much more colour depth that also give much more options for editing.
-Of course, those photos also take up more space on your camera, but if you have the option: shoot in RAW and Lightroom will help you out!
+Of course, those photos also take up more space on your camera, but if you have the option: shoot in RAW and Lightroom will help you along!